horizon-research/hvs_vr_encoding/Readme.md

 python3 scripts/pipeline_on_gpu_fpga/per_frame_loop.py --in_images_folder ./decoded_images --out_images_folder ./corrected_opt_images --display --display_port 0 --foveated --video_num 1  # change the display port the display representing ZCU104
 ```

-After running the above code, you should see a Pygame window and a GUI similar to GPU demo, but with switch button for video switch.
+After running the code above, you should see a Pygame window and a GUI similar to that in the GPU demo but with a button to switch videos.

-(2) On the PYNQ, run [board_demo.ipynb](fpga/host_setting.ipynb) , then you will se output on the display.
+(2) In PYNQ, run [board_demo.ipynb](fpga/host_setting.ipynb).
+You should see the video output on the display.

 (3) You should see output on the display now.
 Don't forget to close HDMI before ending the demo.

 ## 5. Performance Measurement

 ### Variants:
 - CPU : Parrallelized Numpy, Pytorch-CPU implementation.
 - GPU : Cupy, Pytorch-GPU, or Numba Cuda implementation.
-- GPU + FPGA: Offload color_optimizer  Lens correction + Display_rendering to FPGA.
+- GPU + FPGA: Offload color_optimizer, Lens correction, and Display_rendering to FPGA.

 ### End-to-End FPS